Updated 17th May 2022

 - Information about your educational/professional experiences, and any other information provided to us in your comments.

 Our Condition for processing data:

 We may use one of several conditions for processing your data for example, Consent.
 If using Consent, we shall be able to demonstrate that you freely gave Consent and understood the purposes and reasons for the processing.
 You may withdraw your consent at any time.

 Another condition we could use for processing your data would be our Legitimate Interest.
 We would use this on occasions where it would be in our interest to process your data, provided that our interests do not override your fundamental rights and freedoms.
 Where this is the case, you may object to such processing.
 We may also process data where we have a legal obligation because a law obliges us to process your data.

 The data that we collect from you may be transferred to, and stored at, our servers in the UK.
 It may also be processed by persons operating in the EEA who work for us or an organisation we have instructed.
 If we do send your personal data outside the EEA, we will take steps to ensure that the recipient implements appropriate safeguards to protect your information.
 Such safeguards may include the use of the UK Addendum in conjunction with the EU Standard Contractual Clauses or the UK International Data Transfer Agreement.
 The safeguards are subject to a Transfer Risk Assessment.

 Uses made of the information:

 We will process any of your personal data, in accordance with our obligations under applicable data protection laws and regulations.
 These include but are not limited to;

-The EU General data Protection Regulation (GDPR);
+The UK General data Protection Regulation (UK GDPR);

 The Privacy and Electronic Communications Regulation (PECR).